Want to find out more about the Certificate in Urban Agriculture? Express interest to connect with this program and receive updates.

-- analyze the relationships between urban agriculture and multiple dimensions of urban management related to health and nutrition, social and cultural development, local economic development, and environmental management
+- analyze the relationships between urban agriculture and multiple dimensions of urban management, including health and nutrition, social and cultural development, local economic development, and environmental management

 - identify how urban agriculture can advance food security, food sovereignty, and environmental sustainability through planning and policy